Operational Resilience vs Business Continuity

 With a business continuity plan, the solutions you have in place are only activated once there is a disruptive event.

 It is worth noting that resilience does not always mean that all business units will remain operational following a disruption.
-It acknowledges that only those critical aspects of the organization, such as the financial sector or customer service department, will continue operating as the rest of the organization manages to restore and recover from disruptions.
+It acknowledges that only those critical aspects of the organisation, such as the financial sector or customer service department, will continue operating as the rest of the organisation manages to restore and recover from disruptions.

 To achieve operational resilience, you must work on identifying and safeguarding the critical processes of your business.
 In doing so, you can implement workarounds and integration solutions to maintain your competitive advantage even when facing an unexpected disruption, regardless of the type or severity.